Which European country exports the most fur?

-The plan was shelved alongside other animal welfare initiatives, such as banning the import of foie gras and hunting trophies, in 2022.

-Now, fresh comments made by environment secretary Therese Coffey to the Independent suggest the initiative will be deprioritised once more.

-Fur farming has been illegal in the UK since 2000.
+The Department for the Environment, Food and Rural Affairs (DEFRA) has since corrected these reports, saying future legislation to ban the imports of fur and foie gras has not been dropped, but faces a lack of progress due to limited Parliamentary time.

+The UK has historically been a leader on animal rights, becoming the first European country to ban fur farming on ethical grounds back in 2003.
 But the country imported around £55 million (€62m) worth of fur in 2019, according to UK charity coalition Wildlife and Countryside Link.

+Yet as consumers become more concerned about animal welfare, public health and the environment, demand for fur products is decreasing.

+There is strong public backing for a UK fur sales ban, with over 1.1 million signatures collected to date, according to DEFRA, while an April 2022 poll shows 77 per cent of British voters think the UK Government should ban the importation of animal products such as fur.

 So how does the UK stack up against other European countries when it comes to the import and export of fur?